Fabrizz/MMM-OnSpotify/README.md

 ### Step 2: Create a Spotify App and authorize the app

 > [!WARNING]
-> You cannot use MMM-NowPlayingOnSpotify (or other module) credentials, as the API scopes are different.
+> You cannot use MMM-NowPlayingOnSpotify (or other module) credentials, the API scopes are different.

-To help you creating the Spotify App, we start the **Authentication Service**, that guides you on each step of the process:
+The module includes a web service that guides you in the creation fo the Spotify App, to use it (inside your module folder) run:

 <img alt="MMM-OnSpotify banner" align="right" height="90" width="160" src=".github/content/readme/banner-authservice.svg">